aymericbeaumet/blog/_drafts/prevent-chromedp-chromium-zombie-processes-from-stacking.md

 ```

 It is not as chirurgical as I would like it to be as all the Chromium processes
 on my given machine would die, but this works.
-Also I'm not using Chromium as my
+That being said, I'm not using
-main browser, so I'm not really impacted.
-But then I started to write this
+Chromium as my main browser, so I'm not really impacted.
+But then came the time
-blog post, and I was sure at some point someone would face this issue _and_
+to write this blog post, and I was sure at some point someone would face this
-would also be using Chromium as its main browser.
-So I started digging.
+issue _and_ would also be using Chromium as its main browser.
+So I started
+digging.

-As it turns out, `man pkill` gives us a path to explore. `pkill` (and `pgrep`
+As it turns out, `man pkill` gives us some leads to explore. `pkill` (and
-for that matters, which shares most of their options) does support a flag allowing
+`pgrep` for that matters, they share most of their options) does support a flag
-to restrict the processes receiving the signal to only the
+allowing to restrict the processes receiving the signal to only the descendants
-descendants of a specific PID (or said otherwise: all the processes whose
+of a specific PID (or said otherwise: all the processes whose parent is PID).
-parent is PID).
-This is done by providing the `-P <pid>` flag.
+This is achieved by providing the `-P <pid>` flag.

 Once the code is adjusted as below, only the Chromium processes started by the
 Go process will be killed: